 Wellspring Academic Center

 Registration for Wellspring Homeschool Community's Academic Center begins in late April.
 Please take a moment to browse the WAC pages to see if it is a good fit for your family.

 Why: Wellspring Academic Center exists to assist homeschool parents by providing academic classes for students in 6th grade and up.
 For a list of our current classes offered, click here.

-When: All WAC classes occur on either Monday mornings or Wednesday afternoons during the traditional school year.
+When: All WAC classes occur on Monday mornings during the traditional school year.
 At times, WAC offers elective classes on Wednesdays.
 Please see the class schedule for available electives.
 Follow this link to view the WAC Calendar and Class Schedule.

 Where: Monday Core Academic classes will take place at the First United Methodist Church on Main Street and Lancaster Avenues in Richmond, KY.
 Classes will take place in the Multi-Ministry Center directly behind the church.